-When I started writing about financial freedom, my goal was clear – to become financial independent in 5 years – by 2022.
+When I started writing about financial freedom, my goal was clear – to become financially independent in 5 years – by 2022.

 As time passed and I dug deeper, I realized financial freedom is only one limited aspect of the broad concept of freedom.
 It is external.
 The most tangible.
 The most easily graspable.
 Most of all it can be achieved relatively linearly by consistently following simple steps and guidelines: Spend less than you earn and invest the difference.

 I started tackling financial freedom first, but it led me to explore freedom more deeply.

 Freedom is the condition or right of being able or allowed to do, say, think, etc. whatever you want to, without being controlled or limited.

 As it usually happens, the aha moments come while I am doing some mundane task.
 I was listening to a podcast and I heard the following: